wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.5.5 =
+= 1.5.6 =
-You can now increase the available quota from within the plugin.
+Bug fixes and improvements.
+Increase the quota from within the plugin.